zalando-stups/stups-etcd-cluster/README.md

 Multiregion cluster
 ===================
 It is possible to deploy etcd-cluster across multiple regions.
 To do that you have to deploy cloud formation stack into multiple regions with the same stack names.
-It will make possible to discover instances from other region and grant access to those instances via SecurityGroups.
+This enables discovery of instances from other regions and grants access to those instances via SecurityGroups.
 Deployment has to be done region by region, otherwise there is a chance of race condition during cluster bootstrap.

     senza --region eu-central-1 create etcd-cluster-multiregion.yaml multietcd
             HostedZone=elephant.example.org \